- 852 views

 - Highlights: Marrakesh, or the red city as it has always fondly been called, is a must-see destination and cannot be skipped.
 Due to it being the capital city of the country, perhaps this may serve as your base of operations due to its accessibility and mainstream popularity.
 Marrakesh’s walls have a red ochre pigment that jewels its walls and buildings, lending to the name.

-Travelling to Morocco?
+Traveling to Morocco?
 Chat with a local travel specialist in Morocco who can help organize your trip.